tpaz1/Microservice-monitor/README.md

 ├── template.yaml
 └── values.yaml
 ```

+### Notes
+* Considering the fact that there is time between the creation of resources and when Microservices are up and running (due to the time is takes to pull the container images), I have decided to implement an `InitContainer` for both `flytrap` and `DBribbit` microservices.
+The reason for that is because they are dependent on the `pondpulse` microservice, and its better for them to run only when `pondpulse` is up and running.
+That way, the application starts to run right away when all pods are fully available.

 ### Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and create a pull request.